arianfarid/arianfarid.github.io/articles/dna-compression.md

 Lets compare this bit rotation to a simpler match implementation:

 ![_Figure 1_.
 Scatter plot showing speed of bit rotation (blue) and match arm (orange) in nanoseconds.](/assets/bitvsmatchcompliment.png)
-<small>Bit rotation vs Match Arm for DNA Compliment</small>
+<small>Bit rotation vs match arm for DNA Compliment</small>

 Bit rotation is roughly 2x faster (Fig. 1) than using a match arm to grab DNA base pair compliments.

-The speed saving becomes more important when dealing with [very large nucleotide sequences](https://www.ncbi.nlm.nih.gov/nuccore/AE014297).
+The speed savings becomes more important when dealing with [very large nucleotide sequences](https://www.ncbi.nlm.nih.gov/nuccore/AE014297).
 In Fig. 2, the time is reduced from ~0.6 seconds to ~0.3 seconds.

 ![_Figure 2_.
 Scatter plot showing speed of bit rotation (blue) and match arm (orange) in milliseconds for [large _Drosophila Melanogaster_ nucleotide sequence](https://www.ncbi.nlm.nih.gov/nuccore/AE014297).](/assets/bitvsmatchcomplimentAE014297.png)
-<small>Bit rotation vs Match Arm for DNA Compliment for [large _Drosophila Melanogaster_ nucleotide sequence)(https://www.ncbi.nlm.nih.gov/nuccore/AE01429)]</small>
+<small>Bit rotation vs match arm for DNA compliment for [large _Drosophila Melanogaster_ nucleotide sequence](https://www.ncbi.nlm.nih.gov/nuccore/AE01429)</small>

 ## Conclusion

 Efficient DNA compression is a challenging problem at the intersection of systems programming and bioinformatics.
 This Rust based 4-bit DNA encoder offers a lightweight, fast, and ergonomic way to handle genetic data efficiently.

-Using bitwise operations greatly speed up complimentary generation.
+Using bitwise operations doubled complimentary generation speed.
 I feel I've only scratched the surface and look forward to getting more use out of this encoding.

-Check out the code on my [GitHub](https://github.com/arianfarid/nucleotide-encoder).
+Check out the source code on my [GitHub](https://github.com/arianfarid/nucleotide-encoder).
 Thanks for reading!